 How to get there

 Fly – Shanghai is China’s second largest international air hub with flights inbound from around the world.
 Flights from the USA (West Coast) work out at 13/14 hours whilst flights from London take about 11 hours.
 Domestic flights connect Shanghai to every major city in China.
-Be aware that there are two international airports; Pudong and Hongqiao, so check before heading to the airport – we did make this mistake on our first trip to Shanghai.
+Be aware that there are two international airports; Pudong and Hongqiao, so check before heading to the airport.

-Bus – The unpredictable traffic makes travelling by bus an unpopular choice to leave or enter Shanghai.
+Bus – The unpredictable traffic makes travelling by bus an unpopular choice.
 The Shanghai South long-distance bus station serves cities in the south of China but can be difficult to get to.

 Train – The only international train arriving in Shanghai is the T99 from Hong Kong but there are some great options to travel by train from other parts of China.
 The city has three main stations; Shanghai Railway Station, Shanghai Hongqiao Railway Station and Shanghai South railway station.
 Speed trains are available to and from Beijing, Guangzhou (which is a short 2 hour train ride to Hong Kong), Nanjing, Hangzhou and Suzhou.